 The earliest senior societies of Dartmouth College date back to 1783 and while they have evolved over the years, they continue to be a vibrant tradition within the campus community.

-There are eleven senior societies on campus.
-Nine of the societies keep their membership secret until Commencement, when members of senior societies may be identified by their carved canes.
+There are thirteen senior societies on campus.
+The majority of societies keep their membership secret until Commencement, when members of senior societies may be identified by their carved canes.
 Each senior society is unique in character and composition.
 Some are single sex and others are coed, some are residential, others are not.
 Approximately 25% of the senior class members are affiliated with a senior society

 Founded in 1996, Abaris brings together male and female role models from across campus